 How Chuck Berry Sabotaged Bruce Springsteen at Rock Hall Opening

-Bruce Springsteen and Chuck Berry have plenty of shared history.
-The former backed up the latter in the '70s, as the Boss once recalled – an experience that challenged the young musician’s ability to think on his feet.
+The former backed up the latter in the '70s, as the Springsteen once recalled – an experience that challenged the young musician’s ability to think on his feet.
 “About five minutes before the show was timed to start, the backdoor opens and he comes in.
 He’s by himself.
 He’s got a guitar case, and that was it,” Springsteen said. “[I said] ‘Chuck, what songs are we going to do?’
 He says, ‘Well, we’re going to do some Chuck Berry songs.’
 That was all he said!”

 Afterward, Lofgren and Springsteen discussed what had just happened — “I don’t think the two of us have ever participated in something that godawful musically since we were probably 13 or 14.
 I didn’t even start playing until I was 14” — but managed to find the humor in the musical catastrophe.

-“The fact that we did that in a stadium, in an event like the Rock and Roll Hall of Fame opening; it was just so insane and absurd and bad, that we got into one of those laughing jags where you can’t stop laughing, we were howling,” Lofgren says.
+“The fact that we did that in a stadium, in an event like the Rock & Roll Hall of Fame opening – it was just so insane and absurd and bad, that we got into one of those laughing jags where you can’t stop laughing, we were howling,” Lofgren says.
 “When we could barely talk, we would explain another awful thing that happened with Chuck as our leader.
 It was just hilarious and awful all at once.”